Velko/8-bit-CPU/README.md

 * Developed a simple IDE / GUI debugger.
 Probably I should've created a VSCode extension, but it I feel more comfortable in creating a whole app in PyGTK.
 * Designing "universal" I/O controller, up to 64 (or 256) ports for external devices.
+* Extracted the device pinout and instruction set definitions from Python code into separate yaml files.
+  This way they can be used by an alternative implementations, for example - a high-performance emulator in C or Rust.
+* Switched from virtual serial connection to UDP.
+It is more flexible and also allows to "hot-reconnect" with a different tool.
+It also appears that performance is better, especially when running in GitHub Actions.
+To use with an Arduino-based control board, I may try it using Socat or implement an UDP-to-Serial bridge myself, but I'll do that in due time.
+* Implemented classic Snake game.
+It listens for input on UART and sends back ANSI-escaped output.
+  Fixed a lot of issues and added new features to make it possible.
+* Reimplemented the GUI debugger as TUI, using [Textual][textual] library.
+It is more convenient to run it in SSH session.
+No code editing nor compilation features, focused on debugger because it was fiddly to run the GTK version in remote session.
+It was quite hard to develop the Snake game demo without usable debugger UI.
+I had only a cmd-based one, which was not very convenient.

 [eater-net-8bit]: https://eater.net/8bit